-For the ``virtual'' fog node $(M+1)$ (i.e., the cloud), as itself is the top/last tier, it can't choose to offload its task to a higher tier.
-This is mathematically realized by setting the corresponding latency to be processed at the cloud to be infinite (i.e., its backhaul data rate is as small as zero): $T^c_{i(M+1)}=\infty$.
-The total energy consumption $E_{i(M+1)}^{c}$ is set as a constant.
+Note that for the cloud (i.e., node $(M+1)$), as itself is the top/last tier, it can't choose to offload a task to a higher tier.
+This is mathematically captured by setting $T^c_{i(M+1)}=\infty$ and $E_{i(M+1)}^{c}$ as a constant.